Popular

 Features and description

-- Expansive large garden with private parking facilities for numerous vehicles
+- Desirable town centre location, with private off-road parking for numerous vehicles and large mature gardens

 The second floor offers access to the attic space, which has been converted into two full-height double rooms, each fitted with windows to maximise natural light.
+Alternatively, this could be a generous double room with sperate dressing- or play-room.

 Externally, the property is accessed via double gates leading to a generous shingle driveway providing ample off-road parking.
 The south facing garden includes a large workshop or shed ideal for storage, a wood store, a charming summer house, well-maintained lawn, flower beds, borders, a patio area, raised beds, and two additional sheds—offering plenty of space for gardening and outdoor activities.